 Here’s what you need:

-4 tablespoons sesame oil
+2 tablespoons olive oil

-bunch of cilantro
+bunch of chives, chopped

 Here’s what you do: